This section covers key health indicators relating to pregnancy, birth, early years, childhood, education, and young adulthood in York.

-Information about the mental health of children in York can be found in the mental health chapter.
+Information about the mental health of children in York can be found in the mental health pages of this site.

 Areas of inequality in York

-Children living in the most deprived wards in York are three times more likely to be obese at reception age than those living in the least deprived ward.
-Similarly, black reception age children in York are significantly more likley to be obese than their peers.
+Children living in the most deprived wards in York are twice as likely to be obese at reception as those living in the least deprived ward.
+Similarly, black reception age children in York are significantly more likely to be obese than their peers.